 A rental policy is important for landlords, and you’ll want to get one in place before your first tenant moves in.

 Once you get a tenant, it’s a good idea to talk to him or her about a renters insurance policy.
 A renters insurance policy will protect the possessions your renter brings with them—and it can offer you important protection if you’re listed as an additional insured.

-When you ask your renter to list you as an additional insured, the liability protection is extended to you from their policy if something unfortunate happened.
+When you ask your renter to list you as an additional insured, the liability protection from their policy can be extended to you if something unfortunate happened.
 For example, imagine your tenant burns a candle, and it causes fire damage in your home.
-As an additional insured on their policy, you would know they have liability coverage to respond to repair the damage.
+As an additional insured on their policy, you would know that their liability coverage could respond to repair the damage.

 You can let your tenant know that renters insurance also benefits them in many ways—and it’s very affordable.
 In fact, sometimes the discount a tenant receives from buying a renters policy from the same company from which they buy their auto policy is enough to cover the renters policy premium.